ozgucdlg/microservices/README.md

    - PostgreSQL database for order management
    - Communicates with Product and Inventory services

-5. **Eureka Server** (Port: 8761)
-   - Service discovery and registration
-   - Enables service-to-service communication

 ## Prerequisites

 - Java 17
 - Maven
+- Docker and Docker Compose
-- PostgreSQL
+- PostgreSQL (if running locally)
-- MongoDB
+- MongoDB (if running locally)
-- Docker (optional)

 ## Database Configuration